What does water conservation mean?

 Check out water saving tips from Team Coco in California!
 Alberta Water Portal shared this because although Albertans are not the intended audience, conserving water should be a priority, no matter where you are.
 The videos are also quite funny!
 Check them our here!

-Are you wondering how much water you use compared to your neighbourhood average?
+How much water do you use compared to your neighbourhood average?

 Compare your Summer Water Bill to your neighbourhood average.